 But before she left, the slightest curving of light around the impaled corpse caught her eye and was gone as fast as she could blink.
 Had she gone mad without knowing it?
 She poked the corpse again to make sure, paying closer attention this time.

 Whew, still sane.
 There was definitely something here, a glamour around the minion that bent light and color to hide its true nature.
 It was the brand of magic she was all too familiar with, although she didn't see the use of applying it this way.
-With the tip of her spear, she prodded at enchantment and cut it off, curious as to what was underneath.
+With the tip of her spear, she prodded at the enchantment and cut it off, curious as to what was underneath.

 The minion was nothing like the bear it pretended to be.
 It was a spidery creature made mostly of humanlike flesh and limbs, as if two people were caught in an embrace and fused at the chest.
-Where heads and necks should be stood single giant eye instead.
-It wasn't as bizarre as some of things she had seen before, really.
+Where heads and necks should be stood a single giant eye instead.
+It wasn't as bizarre as some of the things she had seen before, really.

 The maze was too vast for everything to be illuminated, though.
 Her bubble of truth only reached roughly three spear lengths around her.
 A bit further than that, the illusions blurred or went off-color.
 In the distance, everything still looked like a zoo.
 While far from perfect, she sustained the glow and headed deeper into the maze, where more of the witch's minions came out to meet her.

-This time, the witch's minions went berzerk as soon as they were illuminated under her light.
+This time, the witch's minions went berserk as soon as they were illuminated under her light.
 With nothing left to hide, they threw themselves at her with a monstrous ferocity and knives held in all four hands.
 But what they had gained with their aggression was lost in their lack of organization.
 Each minion attacked Kyoko on its own and, head to head, no amount of knives were a match for a spear's reach.
 Their large, vulnerable eyes were easy targets without an illusion to cover them.
 This was how it should be, she thought to herself as they fell one by one.
 Strength and skill were the only things that mattered in a straight fight.
 Truth was power.

 All this time, she had burdened herself with lies.
 Her decoys had only delayed her victories by drawing foes away from her spearhead.
-Believing her father was a good man in spite of what he had just done was tearing her apart.
+Believing her father was a good man in spite of what he had just done had almost torn her apart.
 And wasn't it also her fault for looking up to him even before?
 For being so sure that she understood what he and other people thought and cared about?
 In truth, the only things she could ever be sure of was what she thought and felt.
 The only person she could rely on was herself.

 Like many witch's chambers, this one was much bigger than it looked like from the outside.
 It was all open ground, with the witch waiting for her at the center.
 The witch itself looked like one of those medieval watchtowers, three stories of stone blocks and a crown of crenellations.
 Its base was surrounded by a moat of rose bushes whose thorns extended so long they were more like sea urchins.
 On top of the tower stood a lone, blindfolded girl with a crossbow.
 She aimed down and fired.